williamcfrancis/williamcfrancis/README.md

 <h1 align="center">Hi 👋, I'm William C Francis</h1>
 <h3 align="center">A passionate AI & ML developer</h3>
-I'm a dual masters student in Robotics and Computer Science at the University of Pennsylvania.
-I'm passionate about learning and building machines that can think and learn like humans, working to make these technologies accessible to everyone.
-I received my bachelor's major degree in Electrical and Electronics Engineering (EEE) and a minor degree in Computer Science Engineering (CSE) at the Vellore Institute of Technology.
+As a dual masters student in Robotics and Computer Science at the University of Pennsylvania, I am driven by my passion for advancing the field of artificial intelligence and machine learning.
+My ultimate goal is to develop machines that can think and learn like humans, and to make these technologies accessible to all.
+My background in Electrical and Electronics Engineering and Computer Science Engineering from Vellore Institute of Technology has equipped me with the necessary skills to tackle the complex challenges of this field.
+I am continually seeking new opportunities to improve and innovate, and I am eager to share my work and collaborate with others on Github.

 - 🔭 I’m currently working on [enhancing EfficientPS using SOLOv2](https://github.com/williamcfrancis/Enhancing-Efficient-Panoptic-Segmentation-with-SOLOv2)